The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

+As \autoref{fig:gas_prop_fit} suggests, the temperature distribution cannot be perfectly described by either a Normal or a Log-Normal distribution in all systems.
+Both functional forms appear to be a reasonably good descriptor of the bulk of the temperature distribution around the virial temperature peaks.
+However, both models introduce biases primarily due to the presence of extended tails of gas in either direction, i.e. in those clusters where such tails are present.
+Both for the mass-weighted, centrally located gas as well as for the emission-weighted gas along the line of sight, the best-fit Normal distribution may underestimate to some small degree the amount of virial and hotter gas while typically systematically overestimating the amount of cooler gas, compared to the mode, present in the ICM.\footnote{Whereas the biases in the fits appear more pronounced in the most massive halos, this is an artifact of the averaging across multiple single-cluster distributions.}

+On the other hand, the Log-Normal model appears to be totally insensitive to the extended tails of sub-keV gas, which it fails to capture.
+This effect is also reflected in the $\chi^2$, where, for both gas selections, the model tends to under-fit the true distribution of temperatures.
+Amid this overall picture, the cluster-to-cluster variation remains significant in all cases, as can be appreciated in \autoref{fig:residuals}.
+From the visual inspection of the fits to each cluster temperature distribution, the Log-Normal model also tends to grossly underestimate the amount of gas at the hottest-end of the temperature distribution (in about 100 clusters of 352).

+Overall, our analysis suggests that, a priori, neither functional form provides a perfectly accurate representation of the underlying thermal properties of the gas for all clusters.
+While both the Normal and Log-normal distributions are certainly more informative than a single or double delta function, they can not fully capture the tails towards cooler and hotter gas present in the intrinsic temperature distributions of a non-negligible fraction of clusters.
+It is evident that more sophisticated models are needed to fully capture the thermal structure of the ICM, but a more in depth analysis and the development of such models is outside the scope of this paper.

-Overall, our analysis suggests that, while both models are reasonable approximations of the underlying thermal properties of the gas and certainly preferable to single or double temperature models, the Log-Normal functional form is a more accurate representation of the shape of the temperature distribution of the central ICM predicted by TNG-Cluster, consistent with previous works \citep[e.g.][]{Kawahara07,Zhuravleva13,Khedekar13}.
-In \autoref{fig:best_fit_val} we hence provide the best-fit central temperature and standard deviation for the Log-Normal fits, colour coded by the total mass of the cluster.
-Whereas there is a clear, and known, trend between average central ICM temperature and total cluster mass (spanning between a few keV to more than 10 keV for the studied clusters with log$_{10}$M$_{500c}= 14.0 - 15.3$ at $z=0$), the ICM in each cluster exhibit a diverse range of temperatures, irrespective of total halo mass.
-According to TNG-Cluster, the Log-Normal width of the central ICM temperature distribution can vary between 0.2 and 10 keV.
-We note that systems with broader distribution widths have extended sub-keV tails, so it is possible that their best-fit widths are biased high due to the ISM or CGM of the BCG.
+In \autoref{fig:best_fit_val} we provide the best-fit central temperature and standard deviation for the Log-Normal fits, colour coded by the total mass of the cluster.
+Whereas there is a clear, and known, trend between average central ICM temperature and total cluster mass (spanning from a few keV to more than 10 keV for the studied clusters with log$_{10}M_{\rm{500c}}= 14.0 - 15.3$ at $z=0$), the ICM in each cluster exhibits a diverse range of temperatures, irrespective of total mass.
+According to TNG-Cluster, the Log-Normal width of the central ICM temperature distribution varies between 0.4 and 10 keV. \\

 {\it Fe abundance.} Regarding the Fe abundance of the ICM in the centres of our simulated clusters (\autoref{fig:gas_prop}, bottom), TNG-Cluster predicts large system-to-system variations and broad distributions within individual clusters, across more than one order of magnitude in Solar units.